ryanduldulao/EE199/5 bus test system (losses)/README.md

 These are the main case study files that will be tweaked to execute the study.
 Files 1 to 3 are the case study files while the 4th one is a script to consolidate the data from the different buses per case study.
 Each file also has instructions on how to use it.

 ### Instructions
 Simply download all the files into a single folder.
 Open in MATLAB.
 Set the path to the current folder in order to run the code.
+Files were made using MATLAB R2021a.